userfrosting/learn/09.configuration/02.config-files/docs.md

 ---
 title: Configuration Files
 metadata:
-    description: Configuration files allow you to customize the default behavior of UserFrosting - for example to toggle debugging, caching, and logging behavior and to set other sitewide settings.
+    description: Configuration files allow you to customize the default behavior of UserFrosting - for example, to toggle debugging, caching, and logging behaviors and to set other sitewide settings.
 taxonomy:
     category: docs
 ---

-Configuration files allow you to customize the default behavior of UserFrosting - for example to toggle debugging, caching, and logging behavior and to set other sitewide settings.
-Configuration files are found in the `config/` directory of Sprinkles.
+Configuration files allow you to customize the default behavior of UserFrosting - for example, to toggle debugging, caching, and logging behaviors and to set other sitewide settings.
+Configuration files are found in the `config/` directory of each Sprinkle.

 ## File Structure